kjsau/kjsau/README.md

-- 👋 Hi, I’m Kat aka @kjsau
+- 👋 Hi, I’m @kjsau aka Kat.
 - 🌏 I'm from Perth.
 Western Australia.
-- 👀 I’m interested in learning all things coding.
+- 👀 I’m interested in developing my coding skills
 - 🌱 I’m currently learning all ahout React
+- 📫 How to reach me- email kjscott1986@gmail.com

 <!---
 kjsau/kjsau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.